GandhiCloudLab/envizi-api/readme.md

 The API report names retrieved here to be used with all other meta and data API calls.

+#### Sample URL

+The sample url looks like this  https://ukapi.envizi.com/api/meta

 #### Sample Code

 Here is the sample code to pull the report names.